waldrain/waldrain.github.io/moniwonig.md

 - place outdoor kitchen roofing
 - place battens for outdoor kitchen PV
 - place PVN panels
+- protect the underground electric cable along the edge of the path to the shed &ndash; it is now under the three flagstones supporting the path
+- secure the edge pf the pathway

+todo:

 - cover gap between pv panels

-todo:
+- waterproof paint the gaps between PV panels
+- install a clothes line on rolls
 - prepare a good floor
-- secure the edge pf the pathway
-- protect the underground electric cable
 - secure panels better, fasten against lifting and wind

 shop: